-Physics is not simply preoccupied with revealing the secrets of the Universe.
-It brings much more to society by contributing to economy and environment through applications ensueing its discoveries.
-In order to facilitate the bridge between fundamental physics and its applications, the group of applied physics (GAP) was set up in 1980.
-Its centers of interest are voluntarily varied to multiply the chances of technological transfer.
+Applied Physics is the combination of excellent physics and a fascination for exploiting this for advanced and novel applications.
+Indeed, there are no disruptive applications without deep understanding of fundamental physics.
+Accordingly, Physics brings not only understanding of Nature itself, but also contributes to the society, economy and environment through applications.
+In order to facilitate this bridge between fundamental physics and its applications, the group of applied physics (GAP) was set up in 1980 with centres of interest voluntarily varied to multiply the chances of technological transfer.

-Today, GAP gathers four active groups in the following fields:
+Today, GAP brings together seven active groups in the following fields:

-- biophotonics, which develops new processes to trace and even control biological and atmospheric systems.
-The target applications are identification of bacteria in the ambient air, the measure of pollutants, the early detection of cancers and lightning control ;
+- Biophotonics – Prof. Jean-Pierre Wolf: biophotonics, which develops new processes to trace and even control biological and atmospheric systems.
+The target applications are identification of bacteria in the ambient air, the measure of pollutants, the early detection of cancers and lightning control.